jonobr1/two.js/wiki/documentation/effects/radial-gradient/README.md

-A list of properties that are on every {@link Two.RadialGradient}.
+A list of properties that are on every [Two.RadialGradient](/documentation/radialgradient).